414owen/owen.cafe/content/posts/the-same-speed-as-c.md

 There! a slightly different encoding of `lea`.

-I'm not entirely sure what the difference is, as both versions seem to have the array stored in the `.rodata` section of the binary.
+I'm not entirely sure what causes this, as both versions seem to have the array stored in the `.rodata` section of the binary.
 If someone knows the difference between these two encodings, please email me.